MohamedBouafif/learning-react/README.md

 # learning-react
 A repository documenting my progress in learning React.
 This contains mini-projects, experiments, and notes that demonstrate my growth and understanding of React concepts, from the basics to advanced topics like state management, hooks, and component architecture.
-# What i Learnerd so far (dont hesitate to visit my list of projects which is more discriptive )
+# What i Learnerd so far (dont hesitate to visit my list of projects which is more descriptive )
   # Project 1: Travel List

   This project demonstrates my understanding of core React concepts.
 It focuses on the creation of a travel list application.